uchiharizvi/Design-Patterns-In-Java/src/creational/abstract_factory/readme.md

    behavior or style.
    * If you use a MacFactory, you’ll get a MacButton and MacCheckbox, ensuring that both are consistent and compatible.
 3. Decouples Client Code from Concrete Factories
-   * Factory Method: The client is tied to one type of product at a time.
+   * Factory Method: The client is tied to one type of productConcrete at a time.
    * Abstract Factory: The client can switch between entire families of products by simply changing the factory instance.
    * Imagine a theme switcher in your application:
-     * With Factory Method: You would need to individually change how each product (e.g., Button, Checkbox) is instantiated.
+     * With Factory Method: You would need to individually change how each productConcrete (e.g., Button, Checkbox) is instantiated.
      * With Abstract Factory: You just swap the factory (e.g., from MacFactory to WindowsFactory), and all related products change accordingly.
 4. Scalability for Multiple Product Families
-   * When the number of product types grows, the Abstract Factory Pattern is more scalable than Factory Method.
+   * When the number of productConcrete types grows, the Abstract Factory Pattern is more scalable than Factory Method.
    * If you have:
      * Product categories like Electronics, Furniture, and Clothing.
      * Subcategories within each (e.g., Laptop, Chair, Shirt).